Skip to main content

 • Output: The output fields of the question.

-The “Settings” tab of the side panel displays the following options that you can select for this question node:
+4. Click the Settings tab to display the following options that you can select for this question node:

 • Report access: The permission access for the output of this question node.
 Select or unselect partner organizations who can view the output of this question node.
 Only the selected partner organizations can view the output.